lewagon/ruby-101/README.md

 "wagon".capitalize   # => "Wagon"
 ```

-- You can inject Ruby code into a string using interpolation, but in double-quoted strings
+- You can inject Ruby code into a string using interpolation, but only in double-quoted strings

 ```ruby
 'two: #{1 + 1}'      # => "two: #{1 + 1}"